kbarkhurst/pp/content/collections/pages/appointment.md

 title: Contact
 page_builder:
   -
     title: 'Yes, We''re Open!
-(April 2025) and Ready to Serve All Your Paving Needs!<br/>Schedule an Appointment'
+(April 2025)<br/>and Ready to Serve All Your Paving Needs!<br/>Schedule an Appointment'
     text: 'Please provide the following information about your residential, commercial, or industrial job.
 We''ll give you a call to set up a time for a site visit and to provide you a FREE estimate.
 At Parrotta, there''s no job too small, or too large!'
     form: contact
     type: form